tommike/team-members/README.md

 - Use a Gravatar for displaying a user's avatar based on the user's email

 #### To submit
-- Send Josh (josh@lennd.com) an email with a link to your repository
+- Send Alex (ratingsoft@gmail.com) an email with a link to your repository

 #### Notes
 - The design shows just a sampling of users.
 You should display all of the users that the endpoint returns.
 - For the icons, use FontAwesome (https://fortawesome.github.io/Font-Awesome/icons/).
 The CSS has already been included in the project.

 #### Questions / problems / comments?
-Contact Josh - josh@lennd.com
+Contact Alex - ratingsoft@gmail.com

 ---